nexusformat/NIAC/NIAC2018Minutes.md

 ### NXptycho again

-Mark Basham pointed out that XCI describes more methods then ptychography.
+Mark Basham pointed out that CXI describes more methods then ptychography.
 Thus we need to be more specific  with the name of the application definition.

-The proposal then is to rename NXxci to  NXxciptycho.
+The proposal then is to rename NXcxi to  NXcxi_ptycho.
 Result: All in favor

 ### HDF5XMP

 The NIAC agreed in an earlier meeting that it would be nice if file managers could show a sensible thumbnail when encountering NeXus files.
 A suitable approach to achieve this was implemented by Ben Watts with the help of some funds from PSI.

-Ben Watts informed the NISC about what has been done.
+Ben Watts informed the NIAC about what has been done.
 It is possible to have a user block in a HDF5 file, before the actual HDF5 content starts.
 The approach is to place meta data and thumbnails in there.
 There will be our own magic string which describes the content of our meta data in XMP format.
 This is a few keywords and a thumbnail.
 There are already plugins for most major file browsers on different OS which can work with this extra information.
 These plugins will be fed upstream into OS distributions.
 There is python code to add thumbnails  and XMP data to the HDF5 file.
 Sidecar files with the xmp extension are also supported.
 The size of that user block has to be defined when opening the file.

 The NIAC thanks Ben Watts and PSI for implementing this.

 ### Uncertainties, continuation

 Pete Jemian demonstrates his proposal.
-He proposes a uncertainties attribute to a dataset which as a value holds the name of another dataset containing the uncertainties.
+He proposes an uncertainties attribute to a dataset which as a value holds the name of another dataset containing the uncertainties.
 With the same shape as the original dataset.

 Comment by Mark Basham: this does not work for linked datasets as you cannot add the attribute to the dataset in the external file.
 Datasetname_errors will work because in itself it can be a link.

 Proposals:

-Ben: uncertainties go into a dataset called datasetname_error.
+Ben: uncertainties go into a dataset called DATASETNAME_error.
 We remove the error and uncertainties field from NXdata.

-Armando: datasetname_errors to be used as a general pattern when an error field is required.
+Armando: DATASETNAME_errors to be used as a general pattern when an error field is required.

-Armandos proposal accepted with all YES
+Armando's proposal accepted with all YES

-The error and uncertainties fields in NXdata to be marked deprecated, 8 YES
+The `errors` field and `uncertainties` attribute in NXdata to be marked deprecated, 8 YES

 ### Attribute Mask and Normalisation

 We started the discussion by clarifying that NXdata is not only for plotting.
 It is used as a container for a data object.
 Especially in processed data.
+It was noted that NXprocess is intended for processed data.

 At times, there are invalid pixels in an array holding data from a detector.
 A means is needed to identify such pixels.
-This is commonly down with a mask field.
+This is commonly done with a mask field.

-Proposal: datasetname_mask as a general way to specify a mask.
+Proposal: DATASETNAME_mask as a general way to specify a mask.
 We use the conventions as described for NXdetector/pixel_mask with the option to use less that 32 bit.

 1 against, all others(10) YES

 It occurs that there is a need to divide a dataset with another one to normalize it.

-Rays proposal: datasetname_weights anywhere in a NeXus file.
+Ray's proposal: DATASETNAME_weights anywhere in a NeXus file.
 If it exists and has the same shape as the dataset, you are supposed to divide the data by the weights.

 9 for, abstain 1,